P&T Group: 2000s–present: Global growth

 Middle East and Vietnam offices and additional China offices were opened.
 The firm global employees reached 1000 in 2007, now about 1600.

 P&T Group has expanded from a small firm to one of the largest international consultancies globally.
 It now has 14 offices in China, Singapore, Thailand, Middle East, Vietnam, Indonesia, and Malaysia; a team of more than 1600 architects, engineers, and designers; and projects carried out worldwide in over 100 cities.
 In 2018, P&T donated a collection of historical architectural archives to the University of Hong Kong and M+ Museum.

+In June 2024, P&T Group was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Architects Award.

 Projects

 Hong Kong

 Notable commissions in Hong Kong include: